Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Additional related work

 \paragraph{Data curriculums and annealing phases.} Our work shares conceptual motivation with curriculum learning~\citep{bengio2009curriculum,mindermann2022prioritized}, which aims to improve generalization by presenting examples in the most effective order.
 In modern LLM training, this principle manifests as staged or ``annealed'' data mixtures, where high-quality or domain-specific datasets are introduced later in training.
 In Llama-3~\citep{dubey2024llama}, the authors explicitly report following OpenAI's strategy~\citep{achiam2023gpt} of annealing on in-domain datasets like GSM8k~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring}.\footnote{While the placement details are often not reported (i.e., when exactly such data is introduced during pre-training), \citet{dominguez2024training} specifically identify November 2023 as a turning point, after which technical reports ``start referencing certain pre-training practices that may amount to training on the test task,'' such as using instruction-tuning data or QA templates.} Other state-of-the-art models using such practices include OLMo-2~\citep{olmo2024}, JetMoE~\citep{shen2024jetmoe}, Phi-3~\citep{abdin2024phi}, Gemini~\citep{team2023gemini}, Gemma~\citep{team2024gemma}, MAP-Neo~\citep{zhang2024map}, Falcon-Mamba~\citep{zuo2024falcon} and Yi-Lightning~\citep{wake2024yi}.
 These strategies are premised on the assumption that exposing key data late in training improves downstream task performance.
 Recent work has also used annealing phases to assess data quality efficiently~\citep{blakeney2024does,dubey2024llama,olmo2024}, enabling comparisons without full-scale pre-training.
 However, placing the highest-quality data at the very end is a flawed heuristic, and using ablations to determine the optimal onset for the high-quality phase is expensive.
 Our TREC diagnostic addresses these issues by offering a scalable method for identifying optimal data placement locations.

-\paragraph{Measuring loss on training data post-hoc.} While not the primary focus of these works, previous studies have considered loss on previously seen training examples in order to understand model retention dynamics. \citet{graves2013generating} observed qualitatively that generative models often adapt disproportionately to recently seen data.
-More recently, in a comparison of different LR schedules, \citet{bergsma2025straight} also qualitatively connected training re-evaluation losses to the exponential moving average (EMA) coefficients of AdamW updates. \citet{pagliardini2024ademamix} propose AdEMAMix, an optimizer designed to forget more slowly.
+\paragraph{Measuring loss on training data post-hoc.} As far back as \citet{graves2013generating}, it was observed that generated text from a neural language model tends to inordinately reflect the final training batches; from a TREC-perspective, this manifests as lower TREC losses on the final training samples.
+While not the primary focus of these works, previous studies have also explicitly measured loss on previously seen training examples in order to understand model retention dynamics.
+In a comparison of different LR schedules, \citet{bergsma2025straight} qualitatively connected training re-evaluation losses to the exponential moving average (EMA) coefficients of AdamW updates. \citet{pagliardini2024ademamix} propose AdEMAMix, an optimizer designed to forget more slowly.
 They visualize loss trajectories for individual batches across training and conclude that learning rate decay is the dominant factor controlling forgetting.

-In contrast, we measure the final loss on \emph{every} training batch, constructing a time-indexed signal---the TREC---that reflects both learning and forgetting.
-This diagnostic enables a broader understanding of model dynamics and forms the basis for predicting optimal data placement.
+\citet{lesci2024causal} introduce a difference-in-differences estimator for counterfactual memorisation, constructing a two-dimensional memorisation profile $\tau_{g,c}$ that measures the causal effect of \emph{training on batch $g$} on \emph{model performance at checkpoint $c$}.
+Their analysis shows that memorisation strength in the Pythia model suite~\citep{biderman2023pythia} depends on learning rate, data order, and model scale.
+Conceptually, our TREC can be viewed as a specific slice of such a memorisation profile: we fix $c = T$ (the final checkpoint) and measure the retrospective loss as a function of training position $g$.
+By not relying on public checkpoints, but instead systematically varying optimizer hyperparameters during pre-training, we develop a deeper understanding of the factors that govern retention.
+We also differ from all these works in that we evaluate TRECs as a tool to guide curriculum design.